CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 It is important to note how, at the entire state level, the *normative* growth information returns very little information.
 What the results indicate is that a typical (or average) student in the state demonstrates 50th percentile growth.
 That is, a "typical students" demonstrate "typical growth".
 The power of the normative results follows when subgroups are examined (e.g., schools, district, ethnic groups, etc.) Examining subgroups in terms of the median of their student growth percentiles, it is then possible to investigate why some subgroups display lower/higher student growth than others.
 Moreover, because the subgroup summary statistic (i.e., the median) is composed of many individual student growth percentiles, one can break out the result and further examine the distribution of individual results.

 ## Adequate Growth (Growth to Standard) <a id="adequate-growth">
 To fully understand the rates of student growth in the state, it is necessary to complement the normative growth results with a standard based interpretation.
 These so called growth-to-standard results currently find favor in the growth model approved for using as AYP criteria under No Child Left Behind (NCLB).
-Where as normative growth answers the question "What is?", growth-to-standard analyses attempt to establish a threshold answering "What should be?".
+Whereas normative growth answers the question "What is?", growth-to-standard analyses attempt to establish a threshold answering "What should be?".
 If universal proficiency is the goal of the education system, then growth adequacy can be anchored to that achievement target.
+Please refer to section 5.5 for a more detailed discussion of 'Adequate Growth'.
 <script type="text/javascript"> var pctAdqGrowth = tableNum++; </script>

 The top panel of Table <script> document.write(pctAdqGrowth); </script> below shows the percent of students that are predicted to be on track to either "Catch Up" (attain proficiency if they match or exceed the level of growth demonstrated in 2013 for the next two years) or "Keep up" (maintain proficiency with consistent growth over two years).
 The second panel depicts the percent of students who are on track to either "Move Up" to the Advanced (attain the highest proficiency level with consistent growth) or "Stay Up" (maintain the Advanced proficiency level).